hongfz16/DS-Net/README.md

 # LiDAR-based Panoptic Segmentation via Dynamic Shifting Network
 [[paper]](https://arxiv.org/abs/2011.11964)

+## Hiring Information
+The SenseTime-LidarSegmentation is now hiring.
+If you are interested in internship, researcher and software engineer positions related to lidar segmentation or deep learning, please send me an email: [zhouhui@sensetime.com](mailto:zhouhui@sensetime.com).

 ## Overview
 This repository contains the author's implementation of the work "[LiDAR-based Panoptic Segmentation via Dynamic Shifting Network](https://arxiv.org/abs/2011.11964)".